-Meridian 105 Architecture Courtyard House
+Courtyard House

-Meridian 105 Architecture — Courtyard House
+Meridian 105 Architecture — Denver, CO

-→ Watch on America ByDesign Season 4, Episode 4 Location: Berkeley Neighborhood, Northwest Denver, CO Distinction: First use of Accoya wood on a roof in Denver When we were approached by our client, he wanted a home that offered privacy and sanctuary without feeling like an opaque, enclosed box.
+→ Watch on America ByDesign Season 4, Episode 4 Location: Berkeley Neighborhood, Northwest Denver, COrn Distinction: First use of Accoya wood on a roof in Denver When we were approached by our client, he wanted a home that offered privacy and sanctuary without feeling like an opaque, enclosed box.
 Natural light and connection to the outdoors were essential to him.
 The property is compact, which suited the homeowner’s goal of creating an efficient floor plan while still delivering high-end finishes and a luxurious experience.
 In the early conceptual phase, our team, together with the owner, studied several siting options, carefully evaluating each for spatial quality, privacy, and views.
 This exercise allowed us to provide the owner with invaluable insight into the potential of the living spaces, and gave him confidence to focus on a final design solution that would maximize both functionality and experience.
 To make the space feel larger than its footprint, the living room flows seamlessly into the rear private courtyard.
 Expansive glass walls allow the interior to visually share the courtyard space, enhancing the sense of openness.
 Additionally, the angled upper volume not only widens the rear courtyard but also lets more morning light into the home, making the compact plan feel bright and expansive.

 Denver, CO